microsoft/dstoolkit-time-series-forecasting/docs/decisions/0007_frequency_of_regression_testing.md

 ### End of Sprint end-to-end testing on codebase in main branch

-- At the end of a sprint, regression tests are conducted on the `tsff` codebase in `main` branch to ensure code executes as expected and metrics such as execution time are similar to previous regression tests.
+- At the end of a sprint, regression tests are conducted on the `tsfa` codebase in `main` branch to ensure code executes as expected and metrics such as execution time are similar to previous regression tests.
 - The reasoning behind this option is to provide discovery of performance degradation or breaking changes before attempting any end-of-sprint pre-release efforts, while avoiding slowing down the day-to-day cadence of work, putting undue pressure on experimentation clusters, or unduly impacting the work of the Experimentation Workstream team during the core of development time on the sprint.
 - Good, because:
   - During sprint planning, the work can be planned appropriately allocating bandwidth to EF Champion(s) to conduct regression tests.
-  - At the end of every sprint, EF Champions (and workstreams that they represent) will know the expected performance (such as execution time) of `tsff` codebase.
+  - At the end of every sprint, EF Champions (and workstreams that they represent) will know the expected performance (such as execution time) of `tsfa` codebase.
   - If there are any issues in performance due to changes, the changes can be identified quickly as there finite number of changes per sprint.
   - If there are any issues in performance and this needs to be addressed, the work can be planned for the next sprint.
 - Bad, because: